Santa Clarita, California: Old Town Newhall

+The Centre Pointe Business Park is located near the city's geographic center, south of Soledad Canyon Road on both sides of Golden Valley Road.
+It includes the Centre Pointe Village and Centre Pointe Marketplace shopping centers.

 Media

 The City of Santa Clarita and surrounding communities are served by several local media organizations.

 Newspapers

 Santa Clarita is served by the Los Angeles Daily News and The Santa Clarita Valley Signal.
 The Daily News primarily focuses on news, sports and entertainment stories in the city of Los Angeles and adjacent areas, but also covers Santa Clarita periodically.
 Daily News circulation numbers within the Santa Clarita Valley are not known.

 The Santa Clarita Valley Signal

 The primary daily newspaper, The Santa Clarita Valley Signal, was founded in 1919.
 In 2012, it had a weekday circulation of 10,454 and a Sunday circulation of 11,598.
 Until 2018, the newspaper focused almost exclusively on local news, sports, entertainment and features.
 In October 2016, the Signal moved its headquarters from Creekside Road in Valencia to Diamond Place near Centre Pointe Parkway; since October 2021, it has been headquartered on Avenue Stanford in the Valencia Industrial Center.

 From 1979 to 2016, the Signal was owned by Morris Multimedia which is a company based in Savannah, Georgia.
 In 2016, Morris Multimedia sold the Signal to Paladin Multi-Media Group.
 In June 2018, Richard and Chris Budman purchased Paladin and began to publish a new free Sunday magazine, featuring a column by editor-in-chief Tim Whyte under the byline "Black and Whyte".
-According to an October 9, 2018 article in the Columbia Journalism Review (CJR), the new management led to a conservative shift in the paper's editorial stance, which prompted a group of progressives in the Santa Clarita Valley to start their own news outlet, the Proclaimer.
+According to an October 9, 2018, article in the Columbia Journalism Review (CJR), the new management led to a conservative shift in the paper's editorial stance, which prompted a group of progressives in the Santa Clarita Valley to start their own news outlet, the Proclaimer.